Utah Administrative Code

 (1) The Personal Care Agency shall maintain accurate and complete records.
 Records shall be filed, stored safely, and be easily accessible to staff and the Department.

-(2) Client records shall be retained by the agency for three years following the last date of service;
+(3) The Personal Care Agency shall maintain a separate record for each Client which shall be retained by the agency for three years following the last date of service.

-(3) The client record shall contain the following:
+(4) The Client record shall contain the following:

 (a) Client's name, date of birth and address;